Pepperoni-Jabroni/MapAtlases/README.md

 - The Atlas has a world map view as well.
 To access this, right-click the Atlas or press "m" while the Atlas is on your hot-bar.
 - The world map has selectable tabs for each Dimension you've explored and created Map entries for.
+- It also has selectable tabs for each Banner you've added in each Dimension.
+Clicking these will snap the center of your view to the map containing the Banner.
 - The world map will display the active X & Z coordinates of the point your mouse is hovering over.
 - The Atlas world view has zoom support & scales by odd numbers 1x1, 3x3, 5x5, 7x7, etc using your mouse scroll wheel.
 - The Atlas world view has full pan support as well, using your mouse to drag the world map.